-Safe walking and bicycling infrastructure, and micromobility options provide an important service to bridge the gap between bus service and commuter transit and the user's end destination.
+Safe walking and bicycling infrastructure, and micromobility options - such as e-bikes and electric scooters - provide an important link to bridge the gap between bus service and commuter transit and the user's end destination with minimal or zero emissions.
 These solutions are also shown to increase overall walking and bicycling rates over time as a transportation method.